-Ten SATA 3.0 ports are located on the motherboard.
+Ten SATA 3.0 connections are located on the motherboard.
 Six SATA 3.0 ports (I-SATA 0-5) are supported by the Intel PCH C612.
-The other four SATA ports (S-SATA 0-3) are supported by the Intel SCU.
+A vertical S-SATA connector, supported by the Intel SCU chip, offers four S-SATA 3.0 connections.
 These SATA ports provide serial-link signal connections, which are faster than the connections of Parallel ATA.
 See the table on the right for pin definitions.